Historical Mortgage Rates: 1971 To The Present

 Rates began rising after the 2016 presidential election and peaked at the end of 2018 and the start of 2019.
 Rates on 30-year fixed-rate mortgages typically ranged between 3.49% on the low end and 4.94% on the high end.

-Then the COVID-19 pandemic hit the United States.
-In response, the Fed dropped the federal funds rate to 0% – 0.25%, causing other short-term and long-term rates to drop.
+In response to the COVID-19 pandemic, the Fed dropped the federal funds rate to 0% – 0.25%, causing other short-term and long-term rates to drop.

 This move was made to encourage borrowing of home loans and other loan types.
 It also led to a large increase in refinance and mortgage applications.
 By December 2020, Freddie Mac reported the average mortgage rate for a 30-year home loan was 2.68%.